nixonyung/nixonyung.github.io/content/writings/growth/limit-break/shuhari/tools.en.md

 - art tools

-  - e.g. in photography (art form) we may use a digital camera (tool) to create a digital file (tool) which can be viewed on a computer (tool) to show what you photographed
+  - e.g. for photography (art form), we may use a digital camera (tool) to create a digital file (tool) that can be viewed on a computer (tool) to show what we photographed

 - companies